How Many Drinks Can You Have Before You’ll Be Over the Legal Limit to Drive?

 BAC and State DUI Laws

-However, these BAC limits are for drivers who are at least 21 years old.
-For underage drivers, the limits are much lower.
+For underage drivers, the BAC limits are much lower than those for drivers who are at least 21 years old.
 Depending on the state, the legal limit for drivers who are younger than 21 years old might be .01%, .02%, .03%, or any measurable amount of alcohol.

 Many states also impose more severe penalties in DUI cases where the BAC is especially high.
 For instance, some states (like Arizona and Alabama) punish DUI convictions more harshly when the driver's BAC is .15% or more.